oktadev/schematics/README.md

 1. Install the [Okta CLI](https://cli.okta.com)
 2. Run `okta register` to create an account, followed by `okta apps create`
-3. Choose **Native** and use `[com.okta.dev-737523:/callback,http://localhost:8100/callback]` for the Login redirect URIs (where `dev-737523.okta.com` is your Okta Org URL)
+3. Choose **Native** and use `[com.okta.dev-133337:/callback,http://localhost:8100/callback]` for the Login redirect URIs (where `dev-133337.okta.com` is your Okta domain)
-4. Use `[com.okta.dev-737523:/logout,http://localhost:8100/logout]` for the Login redirect URIs
+4. Use `[com.okta.dev-133337:/logout,http://localhost:8100/logout]` for the Logout redirect URIs

 In your `secure-ionic` project, add `@oktadev/schematics`: